The Scotsman: History

-In 1860, The Scotsman obtained its own purpose built office on Cockburn Street in Edinburgh designed in the Scots baronial style by the architects Peddie & Kinnear.
-This backed onto their original offices on the Royal Mile.
-The building bears the initials "JR" for John Ritchie, the founder of the company.
+20th century

 On 19 December 1904, they moved to much larger new offices at the top of Cockburn Street, facing onto North Bridge, designed by Dunn & Findlay (Findlay being the son of the then owner).
 This huge building had taken three years to build and also had connected printworks on Market Street (in 2024 the City Art Centre).
 The printworks connected below road level direct to Waverley station in an efficient production line.

 In 1953 the newspaper was bought by Canadian millionaire Roy Thomson who was in the process of building a large media group.
 The paper was bought in 1995 by David and Frederick Barclay for £85 million.
 They moved the newspaper from its Edinburgh office on North Bridge, which is now an upmarket hotel, to modern offices in Holyrood Road designed by Edinburgh architects CDA, near the subsequent location of the Scottish Parliament Building.

 The daily was awarded by the Society for News Design (SND) the World's Best Designed Newspaper for 1994.

 In December 2005, The Scotsman along with its sister titles owned by The Scotsman Publications Ltd was acquired, in a £160 million deal, by Johnston Press, a company founded in Scotland and at the time one of the top three largest local newspaper publishers in the UK.
-Ian Stewart has been the editor since June 2012, after a reshuffle of senior management in April 2012 during which John McLellan who was the paper's editor-in-chief was dismissed.
-Ian Stewart was previously editor of Edinburgh Evening News and remains as the editor of Scotland on Sunday.

 In 2012, The Scotsman was named Newspaper of the Year at the Scottish Press Awards.

 In 2006 the Barclay Brothers sold Barclay House to Irish property magnate Lochlann Quinn, and in 2013 Scottish video games maker Rockstar North, of Grand Theft Auto fame, signed the lease, causing Johnston Press group to move out in June 2014.
 Johnston Press have downsized to refurbished premises at Orchard Brae House in Queensferry Road, Edinburgh, a move which was quoted as saving the group £1million per annum in rent.

 The newspaper backed a 'No' vote in the referendum on Scottish independence.

 In November 2018, Johnston Press filed for administration.
 Shortly after filing for administration, the company was bought out by JPIMedia, a company which was bought by former Daily Mirror executive David Montgomery's new National World group in 2020.

 In July 2023 an extra 52 years were added to the archive alongside the previous archives (1951–2002).